 Paragraph 322 (1C) of the Immigration Rules describes proper character requirements.
 Those requirements are subject to the following conditions:

-- The sentence was imprisonment of fewer than 12 months.
-Then the rules allow not to consider it seven years after the end of the term
+- The sentence was the imprisonment of fewer than 12 months.
+Then the rules allow not to consider it seven years after the end of the term.

 The requirement of good character

 The applicant should not have any issues that would be detrimental to the public interest.
 That is an addition to the need for good character.
 Those issues include character conduct, personal history, employment record and associations.
 Thus, the decision-maker is allowed to use a broader range of discretion.
 He also may potentially refuse the application on the ground not explicitly stated out in the Immigration Rules.

 Time spent in the UK under the EEA Regulations is not considered as a lawful for individuals under paragraph 276A of the Immigration Rules if those who have spent time in the UK have the following status:

 - a family member of the EEA National